GururajMunnalli/seaminaction/trunk/README.txt

 ** IMPORTANT **

-The stages/ directory contains a snapshot of the projects at the end of each chapter.
-Each projects-chXX folder contains a file named chapter-developments.txt which describes what setup was done and what changes were made to the application in that chapter.
+The stages/ directory contains a snapshot of the projects at the end of each chapter, or in the case of part 1 and part 3, at the end of the part.
+Each projects-chXX or projects-partX folder contains a file named chapter-developments.txt or part-developments.txt, respectively, which describes what setup was done and what changes were made to the application in that chapter or part.

 Before you can use these applications, you must "inflate" them with the jar files from the Seam distribution (this is done to keep the source code download size to a minimum).
-The h2.jar will also be copied to the JBoss AS installation during this process, though the ./seam setup command will also perform this task.
+The h2.jar will also be copied to the JBoss AS installation during this process, though the ./seam setup command also performs this task.

-To inflate the project stages, ensure that the property seam.runtime in build.xml points to your Seam distribution, then run:
+To inflate (or update) a project, ensure that you have downloaded and extracted Seam, then run:

-   ant inflate-all
+   ant update-project

-To start using a project, copy it (or use a symlink) from the stages/ directory into the projects/ directory.
-The projects/ directory serves as your workspace.
+You will be provided a menu of projects and you can choose which one to update.

 Several configuration files refer to the home directory /home/twoputt.
 You will need to update those references in order to deploy the application property.